shoppertrail/shoppertrail-uat-guide/README.md

 2. **Verify:**
    - Modal (pop up box) shows informing the user that all information is in one place.
    - Now navigate *back* to the homepage and again to the *About* page the modal should not* appear.
-   - Two sections are available “For Customers” and “For Store Partners”
+   - Two main sections are available “For Customers” and “For Store Partners”
-     - Clicking one section should change the table of contents
+     - Clicking one main section should change the table of contents to reflect the proper main section
-   - Scroll through a few sections of the table of contents to make sure there are no glitches, no need to read everything.
+   - Click and scroll through a few sub-sections of the table of contents to make sure there are no glitches, no need to read everything.
-   - Click a section with a video thumbnail (camcorder emoji).
+   - Click a sub-section with a video thumbnail (camcorder emoji).
 Ensure video plays on click.
 3. **Expected:** Content is present and legible; video playback initiates on tap/click.

 ---

 ## ID 3.
 Login/Logout (Seeded Account)

-1. **Scenario ID 3:** Navigate to **Account > Login**, enter seeded credentials.
+1. **Scenario ID 3:** Navigate to **Login / Register**, enter pre-seeded credentials.
+   - Username: `customer_user2`
+   - Password: `HelloWorldForever!1`
+2. Click Account > Edit Profile and change values of "How often do you shop in stores?" or "Zip" to a new selection or value.
+   - *Please DO NOT* change username or email.
+   - *Please DO NOT* delete account or change password.
+3. Click "My Stores and Points" towards the bottom, click "ABC Store"
-2. **Verify:**
+4. **Verify:**
    - Successful login redirects to the dashboard.
+   - There should be at least 10 points in this account (depending on what other testers have completed this might be more or less)
+   - Account changes took place (step 2), verify this by clicking "Edit Profile" again
+   - Verify the details for "ABC Store" come up when clicked (step 3)
-   - **Account > Logout** correctly ends the session and returns you to the homepage.
+   - **Account > Logout** correctly ends the session and shows a logout page.
+Click back to the homepage by clicking the T-Shirt logo.
-3. **Expected:** Login/logout flows work without error.
+5. **Expected:** Login/logout and basic dashboard and store info render properly.
+Account > Edit Profile flow works.

 ---